Our staff will respond to your query promptly and provide detailed information to your questions.

 Arrive into the small airport of Kittilä and transfer to your accommodation, check in from 4pm.

-Each glass igloo has a kitchenette, shower and toilet.
+Each glass igloo has a kitchenette, minibar, shower and toilet.
 The windows are insulated and electrically heated to keep them from frosting.
 The kitchenette is equipped with a breakfast set for two, electric stove, microwave, coffee maker and kettle, toaster and fridge.
 In addition, the igloos have a radio/CD player, a hair dryer and a socket for car engine heaters.

 At the centre of the igloo is a motorised double bed that can be converted into twin beds.

 This evening, dine at your accommodation restaurant, Restaurant Aurora Sky - open from 6pm.
+It is a set 3-course menu.

 AccommodationLevi Igloos - superior igloo